Exploring leptoquark effects in hyperon and kaon decays with missing energy: Introduction

-The \,$s\to d\slashed E$\, operators influencing all of the aforementioned kaon modes affect their baryon counterparts as well and hence are likely to be also testable in strangeness-changing ($|\Delta S|=1$) hyperon decays with missing energy \cite{Tandean:2019tkm,Li:2019cbk}, on which no data exist.
-It is therefore of keen interest that there has recently been a proposal to look for them in the BESIII experiment~\cite{Li:2016tlt}.
-As demonstrated in Refs.\,\,\cite{Tandean:2019tkm,Li:2019cbk}, the existing constraints from \,$K\to\slashed E$\, and \,$K\to\pi\pi'\slashed E$\, are sufficiently loose to allow the branching fractions of these hyperon modes to increase far above their SM predictions to values within the proposed sensitivity reach of BESIII\,\,\cite{Li:2016tlt}.
-Its upcoming search for them may then be expected to yield informative results regarding potential NP effects on the underlying transition.
+The effective \,$s\to d\slashed E$\, operators governing all of the aforementioned kaon modes affect their baryon counterparts as well and consequently may also be testable in the FCNC decays of hyperons with missing energy \cite{Tandean:2019tkm,Li:2019cbk}, on which there has been no measurement yet~\cite{Tanabashi:2018oca}.
+It is therefore of keen interest that there has recently been a proposal to pursue them in the BESIII experiment~\cite{Li:2016tlt}, which is currently in operation and has acquired an ample hyperon dataset~\cite{Ablikim:2019hff}.
+As demonstrated in~Refs.\,\,\cite{Tandean:2019tkm,Li:2019cbk}, the constraints from \,$K\to\slashed E$\, and \,$K\to\pi\pi'\slashed E$\, are sufficiently loose to allow these hyperon modes to have branching fractions greatly exceeding their SM predictions and within the proposed sensitivity reach of BESIII for these processes\,\,\cite{Li:2016tlt}.
+Its search for them may then be expected to yield valuable information regarding NP which could be lurking in the underlying quark transition.

-The foregoing motivates us in this paper to consider these hyperon decays with missing energy in the contexts of relatively simple NP models.
-This also complements the earlier model-independent analyses in which the missing energy was assumed to be carried away by an invisible pair of spin-1/2 fermions~\cite{Tandean:2019tkm} or spinless bosons~\cite{Li:2019cbk}.
-Within a specific model the different parameters determining the strength of \,$s\to d\slashed E$\, often contribute to other observables some of which may be well constrained by their respective data.
-In addressing this, one could learn how the different restrictions could probe various aspects of a model and what modifications, if still possible, may need to be made to it to evade the constraints.
-Moreover, this exercise could also offer rough guidance about what kind of NP might be responsible if certain signatures beyond the SM appear at some level.
+The foregoing motivates us in this paper to examine these strangeness-changing ($|\Delta S|=1$) hyperon decays with missing energy in the contexts of relatively simple NP models.
+It also serves to complement earlier model-independent analyses in which the missing energy was assumed to be carried away by an invisible pair of spin-1/2 particles~\cite{Tandean:2019tkm} or spinless ones~\cite{Li:2019cbk}.
+Within a\,\,specific model the parameters determining the strength of the \,$s\to d\slashed E$\, operators often enter other observables, which may be well constrained by their respective data.
+In exploring this, one could thus learn how the different restrictions could probe various aspects of a model and what modifications to it, if still feasible, may need to be made to comply with the constraints.
+Moreover, this exercise could provide rough guidance about what kind of NP might be responsible if certain clear signatures beyond the SM appear from the hunts for these hyperon modes.